ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 ### TeSS Platform

 The main codebase which is used for development, written in Ruby on Rails.
 The code is open source and [available on GitHub](https://github.com/ElixirTeSS/TeSS) under a BSD 3-Clause licence.

-### TeSS Portal

-Shorthand for the [ELIXIR TeSS](https://tess.elixir-europe.org/) portal, the training registry for Europe's distributed infrastructure for life-science data, built using the TeSS Platform.

 ### Training material